19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 |            10 |  3,000,000 |
 | Higher Levels | +1 million |

-## Story XP
+## Milestone XP

 *Variant*
-The GM awards 1-5 XP at the end of the session based on how successful the party was that session, however this campaign defines success.

-A PC *can* [Level Up](Level.md#Level%20Up) when they have 10 XP.
-The GM can adjust the amount of XP required to level up to different levels if they so desire for pacing purposes.
-*Ex.
-Surviving PCs level up to 2 after session 1, and then proceed leveling normally.*
+At the end of a session, the *Party* rolls 1d3 to determine their XP gained.

-PCs need to [Level Up](Level.md#Level%20Up) during [Downtime](Level.md#Downtime).
-After PCs [Level Up](Level.md#Level%20Up), their XP resets to 0.
+When a PC has 10 XP, they may [Level Up](Level.md#Level%20Up) at the next [Downtime](Level.md#Downtime).
+Then their XP resets to 0.

-The GM may require that PCs need to complete a 'quest' prior to leveling up to certain levels.

-The following guidelines apply to the GM when granting XP.

-- 5 XP is reserved for especially impactful sessions.
-- 3-4 XP is how much a good session usually grants the party.
-- 2 XP should be for sessions where the party did a lot of wheel spinning.
-- 1 XP should be reserved for sessions where basically nothing happened.
-	- This may be a sign to talk to your group about their enjoyment of the game.
-- The GM may use dice to determine XP rewards between 2 and 4 (d3+1).
+Whenever the *Party* achieves a *Milestone*, each PC gains 1d3 XP — rolled together.

+### Milestones

+The GM decides what constitutes a milestone and makes it known to the players beforehand.
+The players should make suggestions about what goals and milestones they want to work towards.
+Milestones should, on average, get harder to do at higher levels.

+*Some example milestones*

+*Low Level*
+- *Survive your first combat encounter*
+- *Enter your first dungeon*
+- *Kill the Giant Rat eating all the food in the caves under The Singing Swine Tavern*

+*Higher Level*
+- *Slay the Vampire Nurilon in the Ruins of Alkencheft.*
+- *Retrieve the Ankh of Saint Krenvot from the Tomb of the Underking.*
+- *Destroy the Gem of Undying Manifolds beneath Castle Dowyr.*
+- *Convince the Dragon Qozsiroth to spare the village of Calm Springs.*

 This method allows flexibility around leveling up and puts the GM more in charge of pacing.